tramitit/guides/en/italy/voluntary_contribution_application.md

 categories:
 - Italy
 date: '2024-06-07'
-description: Learn how to contribute more to your pension fund for better benefits.
+description: Learn the process for making voluntary contributions to increase your pension fund and secure your future benefits.
+Find steps and required documents here.
-  Process, required documents, providers.
-Get personalized advice for a secure retirement!
 draft: false
-meta_title: Voluntary Contribution Application for Enhanced Pension Benefits
+meta_title: How to Make Voluntary Contributions for Your Pension Fund
-title: Voluntary Contribution Application for Enhanced Pension Benefits
+title: How to Make Voluntary Contributions for Your Pension Fund
 translationKey: italy-voluntary_contribution_application
 ---

 ## Description
 ### What is it?